The Larry Sanders Show: Season 4

 The season premiered on July 19, 1995, and ended on November 22, 1995.
 Linda Doucett (Darlene) left the show at the end of season three.
 She had been in a six-year relationship with Shandling, but the couple became estranged between seasons and she was written out of the show.
 Doucett filed a lawsuit against Shandling and producer Brad Grey's company for sexual harassment and wrongful termination, which was settled out of court for $1 million.
 She was replaced as Hank's assistant by Scott Thompson (Brian).
 Some of the most popular episodes of the season included: "Roseanne's Return", in which Larry has to face Roseanne Barr after their engagement broke off; "Arthur After Hours", in which it is revealed what Artie does after an unsuccessful broadcast; "Jeannie's Visit", in which Larry's ex-wife visits the talk show; "Hank's Sex Tape", in which Hank becomes incensed when Phil circulates a tape of him having sex with two women; and the season finale "Larry's On Vacation", in which Sandra Bernhard tries to take over the talk show.

-The show won its first Emmy award: Rip Torn for Outstanding Supporting Actor in a Comedy Series.
-It was nominated for a further 12, including for Outstanding Comedy Series.
-Jeffrey Tambor was also nominated for Outstanding Supporting Actor in a Comedy Series.
-Shandling was nominated for Outstanding Lead Actor in a Comedy Series, and the show received two nominations for Outstanding Directing in a Comedy Series: One for Todd Holland for "Arthur After Hours", another for Michael Lehmann for "I was a Teenage Lesbian."
-It received three nominations for Outstanding Writing in a Comedy Series: one for Shandling, Steve Levitan and Maya Forbes for the episode "Roseanne's Return", a second for Peter Tolan for the episode "Arthur After Hours", and a third for Jon Vitti for "Hank's Sex Tape."
-Janeane Garofalo was nominated for Outstanding Supporting Actress in a Comedy Series.
-Rosie O'Donnell and Mandy Patinkin were nominated for Outstanding Guest Actress and Guest Actor in a Comedy Series.
-Shandling was nominated for the second year in a row for Best Actor in a Musical or Comedy Series at the Golden Globe Awards.
-This season received four Writers Guild of America Awards, one for Shandling, Steve Levitan and Maya Forbes for "Roseanne's Return", another for John Riggi for "Hank's New Assistant", another for Tolan for "Arthur After Hours" and finally one for Tolan for "Eight."
-It received one Directors Guild of America Award nomination: Todd Holland for the episode "Arthur After Hours".